pjaos/drive_mobility_scooter_battery_dock/README.md

 ![Assembled Dock](images/assembled_dock.png)

 ## Parts Required.
-The non 3D printed parts fitted to the 3d printed parts are shown below.
+As well as the 3D printed parts the following parts are also required.

 ### Panel Meter
 The panel meter is available on amazon and ebay.